hexcraft-biz/accounts-service-backend/README.md

 # Accounts Service Backend
 Accounts service handles authentication, registration, forgotten password, and more.
+Recommended this service is not publicly available.
+Only serve accounts-service-frontend.

+## Set up
 ```bash
 Customize your .env file.
 $ cp ./.env.example ./.env